emin-skrijelj/CTF-Writeups/maltaCtf2025/AdBlocker-web-writeup.md

 tldr solution;

-Using grandparent iframe trick to bypass SOP and set the grandchilds iframe location to our own url,  then used about:blank as a url for which SOP allows us to just do `.document.write` and write our own stuff on the blank website.
+Using grandparent iframe trick to bypass SOP and set the grandchilds iframe location to our own url.
+Used race conditioning to bypass iframe removal then used `about:blank` as a url for iframe and then SOP allows us to just do `.document.write` and write our own stuff on the blank website.
 Challenge used post messages for communication which I abused via xss.

 ## Solution